Atharvaaat/-PDFLingo/README.md

 # TransDocAI

-PDFLingo is an AI-powered tool for extracting and translating text from PDFs while preserving formatting.
+TransDocAI is an AI-powered tool for extracting and translating text from PDFs while preserving formatting.
 It leverages OCR (Optical Character Recognition) using **DocTR**, along with Google Translate, to provide accurate translations.

 ## Features
 - Extracts text from PDFs using **Doctr OCR**